FAQs About Liability Coverages

 2. Equine Commercial General Liability Coverage

 This policy protects you in the event a third party sues you for bodily injury or property damage.
 A third party is generally someone who is not a family member or employee.
 If you have employees, you should obtain workman's compensation or employer's liability coverage.
-Also, you should make sure that any independent contractors or vendors that work with you show proof of their own liability insurance and ask that you be named as an Additional Insured on their policy.
+Also, you should make sure that any independent contractors or vendors that work out of your facility show proof of their own liability insurance and ask that you be named as an Additional Insured on their policy.

 Coverage under the CGL policy provides for defense costs and pays claims for which you are legally liable up to the policy limits.
 Occurrence limits are available at $300,000, $500,000 and $1,000,000.
 Double aggregates, triple aggregates, and excess coverage are also available.